Power (social and political): Balance of power

 Because power operates both relationally and reciprocally, sociologists speak of the "balance of power" between parties to a relationship:

 all parties to all relationships have some power: the sociological examination of power concerns itself with discovering and describing the relative strengths: equal or unequal, stable or subject to periodic change.
 Sociologists usually analyse relationships in which the parties have relatively equal or nearly equal power in terms of constraint rather than of power.
 In this context, "power" has a connotation of unilateralism.
 If this were not so, then all relationships could be described in terms of "power", and its meaning would be lost.
 Given that power is not innate and can be granted to others, to acquire power one must possess or control a form of power currency.

 Political power in authoritarian regimes

 In authoritarian regimes, political power is concentrated in the hands of a single leader or a small group of leaders who exercise almost complete control over the government and its institutions.
-Because Authoritarian leaders are not elected by a majority, their main threat is that posed by the masses.
+Because some authoritarian leaders are not elected by a majority, their main threat is that posed by the masses.
 They often maintain their power through political control tactics like: